Edgar-Donk/tkinter.ttk.style/README.md

 'sticky': 'nswe'})]
 ```
 It creates quite an output, but don't be put off.
 We have found 4 component names - highlight, border, padding and label (they were all
-preceded with 'Button.').
+preceded by the widget name 'Button.').
 Be careful to use the correct component name with right theme.
-That's just completed the third step.
-As a help
+That's just completed the third
-in determining the component names for every widget check out the table /tables/02Components.md.
-See how the names change not only with
+step.
+As a help in determining the component names for every widget check out the table 02Components.md.
+See how the names change not
-the widgets, but can sometimes change with the theme.
+only with the widgets, but may change with the theme.

 Now onto the element names:-
 ```